vantree/MSSGC/README.md

 # Pretrained Models

-Download pretrained BERT-Base from [here](https://huggingface.co/bert-base-uncased/tree/main) and put it in '/.../models/resnet'.
+Download pretrained BERT-Base from [here](https://huggingface.co/bert-base-uncased/tree/main) and put it in [this directory](resource/transformers).

-Download pretrained ResNet-152 from [here](https://download.pytorch.org/models/resnet152-394f9c45.pth), rename the binary file as 'resnet152.pth' and put it in '/.../models/transformers'.
+Download pretrained ResNet-152 from [here](https://download.pytorch.org/models/resnet152-394f9c45.pth), rename the binary file as 'resnet152.pth' and put it in [this directory](resource/resnet).

 # Data